Amapola-Negra/Amapola-Negra/README.md

 ## About me
 <p>I love programming, drawing and writing.
 I have always been very aware of people with special educational needs.
 In 2008 I received the Entrepreneur award from the community of Madrid for my project, <a href="https://www.unifilomedia.net" target="_blank">Unifilomedia.</a></p>
 <p>Committed to people with disabilities.
-I contributed to the edition for the promotion of services dedicated to low vision of the EBU <a href="https://www.youtube.com/watch?v=NgXyK9dwrkc!">Promote low vision services</a></p>
+I contributed to the edition for the promotion of services dedicated to low vision of the EBU <a href="https://www.youtube.com/watch?v=NgXyK9dwrkc!" target="_blank">Promote low vision services</a></p>

 <ul>
   <li> 👀 I’m interested in web development.</li>